rahulrj/Deep-Dive/README.md

 # Deep-Dive

-It will mostly contain the internal implementations and findings of various libraries and components that i come across.
-I write the posts in the Wikis section of this repository.

-N.B- Most of the implementations details and the code is derived from the developer site of Android or from
-the various blog posts and articles that i come across.
+I write about the findings and internal implementation of various components.
+I have taken most of the things from Developer documentation and various blog posts and articles.
+These are just the things that i explain it to myself that help me understand the components better.

+So there is a high chance that you have read the description or code somewhere else also.
+Its not about research or 100% originality here.
+They are just my understandings taken out after reading from various sources.

 ###For now you can write any comments in the issues section.